There are three main ways you can find out if you are the subject of an outstanding warrant. These are by:

 - failed to obey any other court order.

-If a person learns that he/she is the subject of a warrant, it is critical that the person contact a California criminal defense attorney.
+If you learn you are the subject of a warrant, it is critical to contact a California criminal defense attorney.

 How can I find out if I have an active warrant in California?